chrisco23/21deltaengineers.com/wp-content/plugins/webp-converter-for-media/readme.txt

 We spend hours working on the development of this plugin.
 Technical support also requires a lot of time, but we do it because we want to offer you the best plugin.
 We enjoy every new plugin installation.

-If you would like to appreciate it, you can try [the PRO version](https://mattplugins.com/products/webp-converter-for-media-pro/?utm_source=webp-converter-for-media&utm_campaign=upgrade-to-pro&utm_medium=readme-plugin-development).
+If you would like to appreciate it, you can try [the PRO version](https://url.mattplugins.com/converter-readme-development-support-upgrade).
 In addition, you will gain access to extra functionalities that will allow you to achieve **even better image optimization results**.

 #### Please also read the FAQ below.
 Thank you for being with us!

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/webp-converter-for-media` directory, or install plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to `/wp-content/plugins/webp-converter-for-media` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate plugin through `Plugins` screen in WordPress Admin Panel.
+2. Activate the plugin through `Plugins` screen in WordPress Admin Panel.
 3. Use `Settings -> Settings -> Converter for Media` screen to configure the plugin.
-4. Click on the button `Regenerate All`.
+4. Click on the button `Start Bulk Optimization` and wait.
-5. Check if everything works fine.
+5. Check if everything works fine using [this tutorial](https://url.mattplugins.com/converter-readme-installation-instruction).

 That's all!
 Your website is already loading faster!